avacollins/simple-tarot/docs/web_admin_design.md

 - **Micro Frontend Architecture**: Add builds from Storybook and Apollo GraphQL Mapping Tool as routes
 - **Docker**: Containerize all apps to be run together with single command
-- **State Hooks**: Use shared hooks to create application using Redux Toolkit
+- **State Hooks**: Use shared hooks to create application using Apollo client

 ### Key Components